jwilson2004/CurrencyConverter/README.md

 Enter the acronym of the currency you want to convert to.

-enter the amount you want to convert.
+Enter the amount you want to convert.

 You should see your output printed in the terminal.